-- 3. Look for the four longest green grass shoots. - 4 Mark the base of the longest grass shoot with a single dot.
-Mark the second longest shoot with two dots, the third with three dots and the fourth shoot with four dots. - 5.
+- 1. Fill in the top of your Data Sheet. - 2.
+Look for the four longest green grass shoots. - 3.
+Mark the base of the longest grass shoot with a single dot.
+Mark the second longest shoot with two dots, the third with three dots and the fourth shoot with four dots. - 4.
 Take a photograph looking in the north, south, east, and west directions.